Why Is My Website Not Showing Up on Google? (Fix It)

 Why Is My Website Not Showing Up on Google?

-If your website isn't appearing in Google search results, it's almost always one of six things: Google hasn't found your site yet, something technical is blocking it, your content is too thin, you're missing a Google Business Profile, your site is too new, or you're targeting keywords that are too competitive.
+If your website isn't showing up on Google search results, it's almost always one of six things: Google hasn't found your site yet, something technical is blocking it, your content is too thin, you're missing a Google Business Profile, your site is too new, or you're targeting keywords that are too competitive.
 The fix depends on which one.

 I've dealt with this on my own sites.
 Google was ignoring a huge chunk of my pages and I had to figure out exactly why for each one.
 Here's the diagnostic process I use, step by step.